Brave ladies were born and led new adventures during this month in history. Here’s a brief introduction to two ladies who inspire me.

 In 1927, Amelia Earhart was the first woman to fly across the Atlantic Ocean on a solo non-stop adventure.
 On 25 August, 1932, she completed a non-stop flight across North America from Los Angeles, California to Newark, New Jersey, USA.
 Amelia disappeared near the end of her second attempt to circumnavigate the globe in 1937.
 She has long been an inspiration to me—my mom likely still has the papier-mâché puppet I made of her as a youngster.
 Learning about the adventures she took before her 40th birthday reinforces my admiration for her now.

 Creating opportunities for women is one of the reasons I became a science illustrator.
-I’m neither a teacher nor a mother, but I can make science interesting, accessible, and exciting through my artwork.
+I’m not a teacher or a mother, but I can make science interesting, accessible, and exciting through my artwork.
 I wish to especially encourage girls and young women to become interested in math and science.

 Would you like to support me as I make this transition?
 Chat with me about life in Dunedin / Ōtepoti.
 Tell me your stories about life in New Zealand / Aotearoa over a virtual cup of coffee.
-Inform me about international scholarships or guide me toward Māori tutors / Te Reo Māori speakers.
+Inform me of international scholarships and bursaries.
+Guide me toward Māori tutors / Te Reo Māori speakers.

-Buy Me A Coffee.
-Purchase artwork and merchandise to support my travels and studies.
+Purchase artwork to support my travels and studies.
 Help me assist women of all ages, colours, and nations as we pursue our dreams.